o3de/o3de.org/content/docs/user-guide/programming/components/reflection/behavior-context.md

 ---
+linkTitle: Behavior Context
-title: Behavior Context
+title: Behavior Context in O3DE
-description: Use the behavior context to make runtime code accessible to scripting systems such as Script Canvas or Lua.
+description: Use the behavior context in Open 3D Engine (O3DE) to make runtime code accessible to scripting systems such as Script Canvas and Lua.
 weight: 300
 ---

-The behavior context makes runtime code accessible to O3DE scripting systems such as Script Canvas or Lua.
-It provides script bindings that invoke runtime C++ methods, read constants, write properties, and create and handle EBus events.
+The behavior context makes runtime code accessible to **Open 3D Engine (O3DE)** scripting systems such as Script Canvas or Lua.
+It provides script bindings that invoke runtime C++ methods, read constants, write properties, and create and handle **Event Bus (Ebus)** events.
 You can have multiple behavior contexts that are specialized for different purposes, and you can unreflect the behavior contexts to implement reloading.

 Use the behavior context to bind the following C++ constructs for scripting: